huythai5205/FacePal/README.md

 https://facepal.herokuapp.com/

-User can sign up for an account and register their face with Kairos database.
-User can send payments more securely by verifying their identiy with a capture picture of their face through a webcame before send their payment.
+A user can sign up for an account and register their face with the Kairos database.
+The user can send payments more securely by verifying their identity with a capture picture of their face through a webcam before send their payment.

 ##Technologies Used: